brianhempel/standardadt/index.md

 # Standard Algebraic Data Types

-Algebraic data types let you express not only you data, but also its shape and its variations.
+Algebraic data types let you express not only your data, but also its shape and its variations.